Smooth moduli spaces of associative submanifolds

 A natural question is to find conditions which force the moduli space $\bm_{Y,\phi}$ to be smooth at least near a $\phi$-associative $Y$, or in other terms, which force the cokernel of the operator to vanish.
 One way to solve this is to perturb the $G_2$-structure and get generic smoothness.
 It turns out that in general we cannot do this in the realm of torsion-free structures, see Remark \ref{torsion-free}.
 On the other hand, $G_2$-structures with \textit{closed} 3-form $\phi$ seem to be rich enough to work with, at least for the point of view of calibrated geometries, see \cite{HaLa}.
 Indeed, any closed $G_2$-structure $\phi$ defines a calibration, and when this form is closed, the calibrated submanifolds, here the associative ones, do minimize the volume in their homology class.
-As suggested to the author by D. Joyce, we will prove the following \begin{thm} Let $M$ be a manifold equipped with a closed $G_2$-structure $\phi$, and $Y$ be a smooth compact closed $\phi$-associative submanifold.
-Then for every generic closed $G_2$-structure $\psi$ close enough to $\phi$, the moduli space $\bm_{Y,\psi}$ contains a deformation $\tilde Y$ of $Y$ and is smooth near $\tilde Y$, or is locally empty, that means that there are no $\psi$-associative submanifold close enough to $Y$.
-In the first case, $\tilde Y$ is isolated among $\psi$-associative submanifolds isotopic to $ Y$. \end{thm} A former result in this direction was proved by S. Abkulut and S. Salur \cite{AkSa2}, where the authors allow a certain freedom for the definition of associativity. \\
+As suggested to the author by D. Joyce, we will prove the following \begin{thm} \textit{Let $M$ be a manifold equipped with a closed $G_2$-structure $\phi$, and $Y$ be a smooth compact closed $\phi$-associative submanifold.
+Then there is a neighbourhood $V$ of $Y$, such that for every generic closed $G_2$-structure $\psi$ close enough to $\phi$, the subset of elements of $\bm_{Y,\psi}$ lying in $V$ is a finite set, possibly empty.} \end{thm} A former result in this direction was proved by S. Abkulut and S. Salur \cite{AkSa2}, where the authors allow a certain freedom for the definition of associativity. \\